 If you hire a new employee, you must record their BSN in your payroll accounts.
 If you are a subcontractor or intermediary, you should communicate your employee’s BSN to the main contractor or client.

 Do you hire a foreign employee without a BSN?
-Depending on the length of their stay, the employee must:
+Depending on their length of stay, the employee must:

 You cannot apply for a BSN for your employee.
-They must register with the municipality they (will) live in themselves to automatically receive a BSN.
+They must register with the municipality they (will) live in themselves to receive their BSN.

 Citizen service number for healthcare, childcare, and rented homes

-For the childcare allowance, childcare organisations are required to ask for the parents' BSN and that of their child.
+Childcare organisations need to ask parents for their BSN and that of their child for the childcare allowance.
 Health insurance companies and landlords also need this information for healthcare and rent allowance purposes.
-The BSN is included in the medical records for healthcare providers, assessment bodies, and health insurance companies.

 Citizen service number in education

-If a child in your school does not have a BSN you can contact DUO for a temporary PGN (in Dutch).
+Schools in the Netherlands must use a personal identification number (persoonsgebonden number, PGN) for their school records.
+This personal identification number or education number is the same as the BSN.
+If a student in your school does not have a BSN you can contact DUO for a temporary education number (in Dutch).